 Does the Bear Spray Put Enough Deterrent Out There?

 A product’s spray time tells you how long you can spray before emptying the entire canister—and when it comes to bear deterrent spray time, longer is better.
 Those longer spray times give the user more room for error when deploying the product.
-That’s important because bear spray is something people don’t use often.
-Depending on weather and wind conditions, you may need to adjust your aim and body position to put up the most effective cloud of bear spray, and longer spray times ensure you have enough product to do that.
+That’s important because bear repellant is something people don’t use often.
+Depending on weather and wind conditions, you may need to adjust your aim and body position to put up the most effective cloud, and longer spray times ensure you have enough product to do that.

 Best Bear Spray for Spraying Time: Guard Alaska Bear Spray

-This bear repellent has a fogger delivery system which deploys bear deterrent at distances up to 20 feet from the user and has two firing options.
+This Guard Alaska bear repellent has a fogger delivery system which deploys bear deterrent at distances up to 20 feet from the user and has two firing options.
 That means you can spray in controlled bursts, or use the actuator system to empty the entire 9-ounce can in a single 9-second continuous spray.
-This bear spray is endorsed by the Alaska Science and Technology Foundation.
+This repellent is endorsed by the Alaska Science and Technology Foundation.

 What’s the Range of the Bear Spray?

-Of course, time isn’t the only consideration when it comes to bear spray.
-Spray range is an important consideration when evaluating bear deterrents.
-Under ideal circumstances, you should begin deploying bear spray when the charging bear is 30 to 60 feet away, so you have time to put up that cloud well before the bear is close enough to make contact
+Of course, time isn’t the only consideration when it comes to bear repellant.
+Range is an important consideration when evaluating bear deterrents.
+Under ideal circumstances, you should begin deploying bear repellent when the charging bear is 30 to 60 feet away, so you have time to put up that cloud well before the bear is close enough to make contact